Bourj Hammoud: Demographics

+In 2014, Christians made up 91.50% and Muslims made up 8.18% of registered voters in Bourj Hammoud.
+51.70% of the voters were Armenian Orthodox, 12,78% were Armenian Catholics, 7.34% were Greek Orthodox, 6,41% were Maronite Catholics and 6.36% were Shiite Muslims.

 While a widespread stereotype persists in Lebanon that Bourj Hammoud is an Armenian-majority location, a study by a Christian NGO in 2006 found evidence contradicting this claim.
 In the study, it was reported that only one district of the city was actually populated mainly by Armenians, and the city was actually composed of other Christian groups.